dex2dot0/HMDA-Hero/README.md

 ### Bootstrap 4

 Really?
 Why?
 Bootstrap 5 is out now and even then...
 This is all true.
+In all reality, I don't care for Bootstrap to begin with whether that is v4 or v5.
+I'm not hating on Bootstrap by any means, obviously it is a strong component library that has extensive use and that's all gravy to me.
+I have my own personal reservations though and prefer other options.
 However, Excel add-ins have some limitations.
 Namely, Excel Desktop only supports certain browser contexts.
-Bootstrap becomes a seemingly good candidate for this.
-Also, as you'll read further below, Svelte works okay with Bootstrap 4 out of the box.
+As a result, Bootstrap becomes a seemingly good candidate for this.
+Also, as you'll read further below, Svelte works **okay** with Bootstrap 4 out of the box.
 There are some conflicts such as `$` but in general, Svelte and Bootstrap 4 can peacfully co-exists with one another fairly well.
 That said, Bootstrap 4 can happily go by the wayside in the future as long as Svelte stays.
 Of course, if you are forking this and doing your own thing, feel free to take things in any direction you feel.

 ### Running the project